apeli23/webcamface/documentation.md

 };
 ```

-Use the code below to fill the DOM elements in your return statements.
+Finally, use the code below to fill the DOM elements in your return statements.
 The css is in the Github repo.
+The code below will complete the last one required.
+The the distance between the user and the webcam will at times affect the functionality.
+At times the further the user 's face is the more accurate the app will detect it.
 ```
 "pages/index"